-To run the example, you need to clone DataKernel from GitHub:
+To run the examples, you need to clone DataKernel from GitHub:

 $ git clone https://github.com/softindex/datakernel And import it as a Maven project.
+Check out branch v3.0.
 Before running the example, build the project.

-The example is located at datakernel -> examples -> cloud -> rpc.
+The example Simple RPC Example is located at datakernel -> examples -> cloud -> rpc.

-In the “Hello World” client and server RPC Example client sends a request which contains word “World” to server.
+In the “Hello World” client and server RPC Example, the client sends a request which contains the word “World” to server.
 When

-server receives it, it sends a respond which contains word “Hello “.
+server receives it, it sends a response that contains the word “Hello “.
 If everything completes successfully, we get the

 Let’s have a look at the implementation:

 RpcExample class extends Launcher to help us manage application lifecycle.

 We need to provide RpcServer and RpcClient with relevant configurations and required dependencies using